 Students are eligible for $20,500 (or $10,250 per semester) in unsubsidized federal loans.
 This loan has an interest rate (effective for loans disbursed between July 1, 2020 and June 30, 2021) of 4.30% fixed with a loan origination fee of 1.057%, which is applied at disbursement.

 Graduate PLUS Loans

 In order to supplement the federal unsubsidized loans, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
-The interest rate (Effective for loans disbursed between July 1, 2019 and June 30, 2020): 7.079% fixed.
-A fee of 4.248% is applied at disbursement (Prior to October 1, 2018, this fee was 4.264%).
+This loan has an interest rate (effective for loans disbursed between July 1, 2020 and June 30, 2021) of 5.30% fixed with a loan origination fee of 4.228%, which is applied at disbursement.

 More information on federal loan programs can be found on the Stern Graduate Financial Aid website.